-In the early days of Wild Posting in major urban centers from New York to Los Angeles, street marketing services ignored signs reading Post No Bills to wheatpaste their ads on any and all available flat surfaces viewable by humans.
+In the early days of Wild Posting® in major urban centers from New York to Los Angeles, street marketing services ignored signs reading Post No Bills to wheatpaste their ads on any and all available flat surfaces viewable by humans.
 And though those wild west posting days are over, firms that skirt the law still pay those Post No Bills notices no mind at all.
-But if your plan is to advertise a new album or movie with Wild Posting, you’ll be better off going with services that only post in permitted spaces.
+But if your plan is to advertise a new album or movie with Wild Posting®, you'll be better off going with services that only post in permitted spaces.

-Yes, that’s right, Wild Posting has gone legit.
-And, while ignoring the law might once have given you street cred, today it’s only likely to give you bad press.
+Yes, that's right, Wild Posting® has gone legit.
+And, while ignoring the law might once have given you street cred, today it's only likely to give you bad press.

 Before we discuss the pros and cons of services that use legal versus illegal tactics, let's get a few terms straight.